pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl get pod -n ${namespace}
     ```

-2. After confirming that all PD Pods are deleted, execute the following command to delete the PVC bound to the PD Pods:
+2. After confirming that all PD Pods are deleted, execute the following command to delete the PVCs bound to the PD Pods:

     {{< copyable "shell-regular" >}}